UTAlfred/meng-li-personal/content/news/dac-2024-accepted/index.md

 ---
-title: Three Papers Accepted by DAC 2024
+title: Three Papers Accepted by DAC'2024
 subtitle: Three papers on efficient and privacy-preserving deep learning are accepted by DAC'2024 as regular papers, includin "Alchemist&#58; A Unified Accelerator Architecture for Cross-Scheme Fully Homomorphic Encryption", "FastQuery&#58; Communication-efficient Embedding Table Query for Private LLMs inference", and "MoteNN&#58; Memory Optimization via Fine-grained Scheduling for Deep Neural Networks on Tiny Devices".

 # Summary for listings and search engines